All Episodes

 I always learned something.

-But I listen, I'm calling today because tomorrow is my anniversary, and I think that you always have the most thoughtful gifts for the lovely Mrs. Williams.
+But listen, I'm calling today because tomorrow is my anniversary, and I think that you always have the most thoughtful gifts for the lovely Mrs. Williams.

 Yes.

-Are you an obedient and respectful wife?
+Well, let me first ask you, are you an obedient and respectful wife?

 Absolutely.

-Oh, yeah, you saw you saw that.
+Oh, you saw that.

-Um I uh usually honey or or something affectionate.
+Usually honey or something affectionate.

 I don't allow Mrs. Williams to do that.

-Oh dear.
+Oh, dear.

 Oh, really?